Let us use our decades of experience to work on your drug charges defense

 Richard P. Davies, Esq. has been defending clients in the criminal justice system for nearly 20 years.
 In drug defense cases, your lawyer’s experience could make the difference between a conviction and a dismissal, or at least a reduction of charges.
-Attorney Davies leads a team of energetic attorneys prepared wot work together on your misdemeanor or felony drug charge in Reno, Sparks, and Northern Nevada.
+Attorney Davies leads a team of energetic attorneys prepared to work together on your misdemeanor or felony drug charge in Reno, Sparks, and Northern Nevada.

 Nevada's 5 Drug Schedules

 Note that it is legal for adults older than 21 to possess 1 ounce or less of marijuana in their home.

 Those with Nevada medical marijuana cards may possess 2.5 ounces of marijuana while at home.

 Bringing the substance out of the home is strictly illegal.

 NRS 453.336 makes it illegal for a person to possess narcotics for personal use while knowingly having physical control over the drugs, a crime referred to as simple possession.

 There are several types of simple possessions.
 Here are a few examples:

 Actual — physically carrying the drugs in your pocket